The Tintype in the Box: Photo Mystery

 • Do the geographic connections make sense?

 Sometimes you'll get to 95% certainty, like I have with Margaret.
 Sometimes you'll only get to 60%.
 That's okay.
 Document what you know and what you suspect.
-Future discoveries might fill in the gaps.
+Future discoveries may fill in the gaps.

 Why This Matters